Operational Guidelines: One-Parent Family Payment

 The person must also:

-To qualify for One-Parent Family Payment, the person must be a 'qualified parent’.
-This means that the person is the parent, step-parent, adoptive parent or legal guardian of at least one relevant child.
+The person must be a 'qualified parent’.
+This means that the person is the parent, step-parent, adoptive parent or legal guardian of at least one relevant child who normally resides with them.
 ‘Relevant child’ means a person who:

 and

 Where a person has been married or registered in a civil partnership more than once, the condition of being widowed or a surviving civil partner relates only to the last spouse or civil partner of the person.
-However, a person who is divorced from his or her spouse, or their civil partnership has been dissolved prior to death of spouse or civil partner, being a divorce or dissolution that is recognised as valid in the State, and had not remarried or entered into another civil partnership, will qualify as a widow/widower/surviving civil partner provided all other qualifying conditions are satisfied.
+However, a person who is divorced from their spouse, or their civil partnership has been dissolved prior to death of spouse or civil partner, being a divorce or dissolution that is recognised as valid in the State,- and had not remarried or entered into another civil partnership, will qualify as a widow/widower/surviving civil partner provided all other qualifying conditions are satisfied.

-For a person to qualify as a separated or divorced person or a person whose civil partnership has been dissolved, she or he must:
+For a person to qualify as a separated or divorced person or a person whose civil partnership has been dissolved, they must:

 Where the other parent continues to pay towards mortgage or rent, this should be considered for the benefit of a child/children and therefore should not be assessed as maintenance received.